 The Field of Miracles in Pisa, Italy

 The Field of Miracles is the most popular attraction in Pisa and one of the most famous places in the world.
-This walled 8.87-hectare area (22 acres) consists of: The Leaning Tower, the Duomo, the Baptistry, and the Monumental Cemetery.
+This walled 8.87-hectare area (22 acres) consists of The Leaning Tower, the Duomo, the Baptistry, and the Monumental Cemetery.
 This piazza is called Il Campo dei Miracoli in Italian.
-This piazza is located at the edge of the old medieval town instead of the city center like most people expect.
+This piazza is located at the edge of the old medieval town instead of the city center as most people expect.

 The Leaning Tower

 The tower was built between 1173 and the end of the 14th century.
 It took so long to build because it started to lean as soon as the third floor was finished and the work halted.
 A century later the works started again.
 If you look closely at the tower, it is not a straight tower leaning, it is slightly bent, in the attempt to straighten it up and prevent its fall.

 Did you know?
 When the building complex at Field of Miracles was built, the bell tower wasn’t intended to be the centerpiece of the square.